Shagshag/prestashop-documentation/TaxManagerModuleCore.md

 * Namespace:
 * This is an **abstract** class
 * Parent class: [Module](ModuleCore)

-* This class is defined in classes\tax\TaxManagerModule.php line 27
+* This class is defined in [classes/tax/TaxManagerModule.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tax/TaxManagerModule.php#27)